Prolapse Physiotherapy Treatment Rehabilitation in London, at Home or at the Practice, London Clapham SW4, Moorgate EC2, Belgravia Westminster SW1

 If you cannot find an appointment which suits you or would like a home visit, call us or send us a message: we will do our best to find you a slot.

-Prolapse Physiotherapy at Home in London or at the Practice, Clapham SW4, Moorgate EC2, Belgravia Westminster SW1
+Prolapse Physiotherapy Treatment at Home in London or at the Practice, Clapham SW4, Moorgate EC2, Belgravia Westminster SW1

 Our experienced female physiotherapists offer home or on site visits in London, in order to maintain your privacy and comfort.
 If you are a new mother, a home visit means you can stay close to your new born baby while going through treatment.
+However, if you prefer you can be treated at one of our three locations across London: Light Centre Moorgate in the City of London, between Liverpool Street and Monument station, Light Centre Belgravia in Westminster near Victoria station, and at our physiotherapy practice in Clapham between Clapham South and Clapham Common stations.

 After an initial assessment, our physiotherapists will use a wide range of techniques, from pelvic floor rehabilitation to hypopressive gymnastics, to allow you recover in a fast and safe way.
 They will teach you how to identify you pelvic floor muscles and how to tighten them in order to support your pelvic organs during daily activities.
 They will also teach you a range of exercises you can perform on your own between sessions, to speed up your recovery and maintain long term results.